trilogy-group/ws-eng-unity-assessment/README.md

 - Take one screenshot of your game (showing the stacks) and place it in the `Demo` folder of this repository,
 - Run the [SubmissionTool](./Assets/Jenga3DModule/Scripts/Editor/SubmissionTool.cs) from the Crossover -> Submit Unity Editor menu.
 The tool will create a `zip` file.
 - Briefly check the `zip` file's contents to ensure your code, video, and screenshot are there.
 - Lastly, continue running the tool to upload the zip to our servers.
+If this step fails, please upload the ZIP to Google Drive and share the link with us instead of the submission ID.

 ## Grading